liquid-img

 BENEFITS

-• Preserving and restoring local water supplies – The project will result in a significant amount of local water as a result of increased storage capacity, which will allow for more native water capture as opposed to buying expensive untreated water.
+• Preserving and restoring local water supplies – The project will significantly enhance local water availability by restoring the reservoir to its original storage capacity.
+This will allow for more local rainwater capture and reduce the need to buy expensive untreated imported water.

-• Increased safety and reliability – The dam safety improvements, beyond the guidelines required by DSOD, will result in increased reliability into the future.
+• Increased safety and reliability – The dam safety improvements, exceeding the requirements set by Division of Safety of Dams guidelines, will result in increased reliability long into the future.

 • Improved efficiency and seismic performance – The new outlet tower will better control flow out of the reservoir and be designed for optimum seismic performance.

-• Promotes the well-being and security for the communities we serve – More than 1.5 million residents live in areas impacted, directly and indirectly, by the Santiago Creek Dam, and will benefit from the enhanced safety and seismic measures being implemented in the project.
-The project’s modern safety measures will protect residences, businesses, essential services, and critical fire/life safety infrastructure.
+• Promotes the well-being and security for the communities we serve – More than 1.5 million residents live in areas impacted, directly and indirectly, by the Santiago Creek Dam.
+The project’s modern safety upgrades will further protect residences, businesses, essential services, and critical fire/life safety infrastructure.

 GET UPDATES